microsoft/mona-saas/docs/README.md

 `/test?offerId=Offer1&seatQuantity=40`

-This set of query string parameters will generate a test subscription with offer ID `Offer1` with a total `40` seats.
+This set of query string parameters will generate a test subscription with offer ID `Offer1` and `40` total seats.

 ## How can I modify Mona's configuration settings?